jskri/modeling-with-tla/modeling-with-tla.md

 Note that we could have assumed that `Pack`{.tla} is a record set, e.g. `Pack = [theme: Theme, version: Nat]`{.tla}.
 Instead, we assume it is a set and is accompanied with appropriate functions (`PackTheme`{.tla}, `PackVersion`{.tla}).
-This is the recommended approach: it makes variable updating more flexible as different (sub-)events can update different parts of the variables (e.g. one can update the theme and another the version); more importantly, using functions makes life easier for the prover.
-In particular, the prover has difficulties with deep nested records, because of the big formulas this induces.
+This is the recommended approach.
+Indeed, each function represents a property of the considered objects (here packs).
+We do not pretend that these properties are a full description of the objects, but instead typically describe as little as needed by the current level of abstraction.
+This way, the object definition stays open and a refinement introducing a lower level of abstraction can easily add new properties (through functions).
+On a more technical side, the prover may struggle with deep nested records, due to the big formulas they induce.

 The diagram of the device component is as follows: